 - Type/paste valid domain names, one per line, in the field.

-HTTP Strict Transport Security (HSTS) helps protect websites against attacks and it allows web servers to "tell" web browsers that they should automatically interact with it using only the more secure, HTTPS connections, instead of HTTP.
+HTTP Strict Transport Security (HSTS) protects websites against attacks and it allows web servers to "tell" web browsers that they should automatically interact with it using only the more secure, HTTPS connections, instead of HTTP.

-This section has three options that work independent of one another but which, when used together, offer maximum security and protection.
+This section has three settings that work independently of one another but which, when used together, offer maximum security and protection for your Vanilla community.

-📝 NOTE: Right-click and open (in a new tab) the HSTS Preload page to specify any domains you want included in Google Chrome's preload list.
+NOTE: Under the section title, right-click and open (in a new tab) the HSTS Preload List Submission page to specify any domains you want included in Google Chrome's preload list.
+The page includes a link if you want to preload domains for other browsers, too.

 Max Age